brodieaustin/poisoned-well-novel/poisoned-well.md

 "How many stairs?" she asked.

 "Enough for you and certainly enough for me."
 Quill responded.
 His can slipped into the hand.
 He used it to navigate over the snow and ice as he circled the cart.
-"I haven't seen a Water Woman's cart since I was a much younger man."
+"I have not seen a Water Woman's cart since I was a much younger man."

 "How will we get Ethne up?"
 Manan asked, following the entire length of the rock with her eyes.